Statistical Learning with Sublinear Regret of Propagator Models

 The main goal of this paper is to estimate the price impact kernel while trading a risky asset in a cost-effective manner.
 In order to do that we propose a learning algorithm that alternates between exploration and exploitation phases.
-In the exploration phase we proposes a novel approach for non-parametric estimation of the price impact kernel by observing only the visible price process $S$ and the signal process, which is the non-martingale component of $P$ in \eqref{ex-framwork}.
+In the exploration phase we proposes a novel approach for non-parametric estimation of the price impact kernel by observing only the visible price process $S$ and the signal process, which is the non-martingale component of $P$ in \eqref{ex-framwork} {(see a note about observables in Section \ref{sec:episodic_learning_setting})}.
 Our estimation method extends the existing theory of Tikhonov regularisation for inverse problems and is of independent interest (see Remark \ref{rem-opt}).
 Specifically, we propose a regularised least-squares estimator for a squared integrable kernel $G$, where samples of the visible price process $S$ are generated by a deterministic trading strategy executed by the trader.
 We derive \emph{sharp bounds} on the convergence rate of the estimator with arbitrary high probability under two different assumptions.
 For a regular kernel, which has a squared integrable weak derivative, we prove that the convergence rate is of order $N^{-1/6}$.
 For a singular kernel with a decay rate $G(t) \sim t^{-\alpha}$ for some $\alpha \in(0,1/2)$ we find that the convergence rate is of order $N^{-\frac{1-2\alpha }{2(3-2\alpha)}}$ (see Theorem \ref{thm:estimate_error_high_probability}).
 Here $N$ is the sample size for the least-squares estimation.
-Moreover, in Proposition \ref{prop-opt} we prove that the convergence rates given in Theorem \ref{thm:estimate_error_high_probability} are optimal, subject to application of a source condition.
-More precisely, the outlined convergence rates are the maximal power-type decay rates under the assumption of regular kernel and of a power-law kernel $G^\star(t)= t^{-\alpha}$, with $\alpha\in (0,1/2)$.
+Moreover, from Proposition \ref{prop-opt} it follows that the convergence rates given in Theorem \ref{thm:estimate_error_high_probability} are optimal.
+More precisely, {the outlined upper bounds for the rate of convergence match the lower bound rates of convergence under the assumption of regular kernel and of a power law kernel $G^\star(t)= t^{-\alpha}$, with $\alpha\in (0,1/2)$.